Row 2

 Chain 2 (counts as 1 dc)

-Dc in every stitch
+DC in every stitch

 Place a puff stitch above each puff stitch from the previous row